EpiPen – Consumer Class Action Against Pharmacy Benefit Managers

 Case No. 17-1884

 Plaintiffs filed their Consolidated Class Action Complaint on April 2, 2018.
 A copy of this complaint is available in the Case Documents section below.
 On June 1, 2018, Defendants filed their Motions to Dismiss.
 On October 26, 2018, after hearing argument, the Court issued an Order largely denying Defendants’ Motions to Dismiss.
-On November 20, 2018, Keller Rohrback Partner Gretchen Obrist was appointed Interim Lead Class Counsel.
-The case will now proceed to discovery.
+On December 16, 2019, Plaintiffs filed their Motion for Class Certification.
+Briefing on the Motion is set to conclude in April 2020.
+Discovery is ongoing.
+Keller Rohrback Partner Cari Laufenberg is leading the case for the Plaintiffs.

 The Plaintiffs filed this consolidated complaint against the top four Pharmacy Benefit Managers (“PBMs”) that serve as gatekeepers between drug manufacturers on the one hand, and health plans and patients on the other.
 PBMs use their market position to negotiate rebates, fees, and other concessions from Mylan, the seller of the EpiPen, which the PBMs claim reduce the cost of pharmaceutical products to health plans and consumers.